-Chevedden & Co (John Chevedden, James McRitchie, Myra Young and Kenneth Steiner) continue to be active with their proxy season mainstays-special meeting and written consent rights, the elimination of supermajority voting and proxy access "fix-it" proposals-but have scaled back their requests for independent board chairs.
-Last year, they accounted for two-thirds of all independent chair resolutions filed, compared to a little over half this year.
+Chevedden & Co (John Chevedden, James McRitchie and Kenneth Steiner) continued to be active (but generally not successful), mostly with proposals on written consent, proxy access and elimination of supermajority voting proposals.

-In addition to their usual favorites, Chevedden & Co are branching out this season with some new variations of governance resolutions.
-One proposal submitted at over a dozen firms would require a shareholder advisory vote on all bylaw amendments adopted by the board-whether substantive or non-substantive-other than those already subject to a binding shareholder vote.
-To date, none of the targeted companies have been successful in arguing for exclusion other than on technical grounds.
-Initial votes on the bylaw proposal came up weak at Hewlett Packard Enterprise (1.9%) and Goodyear Tire & Rubber (3.8%) and were opposed by ISS and Glass Lewis.
+Another favorite, independent board chair proposals were generally down this year and they appear to have scaled back their requests in this area.
+Last year, they accounted for twothirds of all independent chair resolutions filed, compared to a little over half this year.
+This season, Chevedden & Co also submitted a new variation of governance resolutions.
+One proposal submitted at over a dozen issuers would require a shareholder advisory vote on all bylaw amendments adopted by the board (whether substantive or non-substantive) other than those already subject to a binding shareholder vote.
+Issuers were not generally successful in excluding the provisions, with state law arguments but the proposals were not widely supported by shareholders, ISS or Glass Lewis.